deepforest package#

 Bases: Callback

-either prints validation scores or logs them to a comet experiment
+either prints validation scores or logs them to the pytorch-lightning logger

 None